Rolex Watches Review & FAQ

 4. Who Owns Rolex Watches?

-The Rolex company is a subsidiary of another company of theirs called Montres Tudor SA.
-The companies are owned by a privately held family trust called the Hans Wilsdorf Foundation which is a charitable organization named after Rolex's founder Hans Wilsdorf who together with another man named Alfred Davis co-founded the Rolex company.
+The Rolex company is a subsidiary of another company called Montres Tudor SA.
+Those companies are owned by a privately held family trust called the Hans Wilsdorf Foundation which is a charitable organization named after Rolex's founder Hans Wilsdorf who together with another man named Alfred Davis co-founded the Rolex company.

 5. Are Rolex Watches Made in Switzerland

 Yes.
 Rolex watches are genuinely Swiss Made watches.
-The company was founded in London England in 1905 not long afterward moved their headquarters to Geneva Switzerland.
+The company was founded in London England in 1905 not long afterward moved its headquarters to Geneva Switzerland.

 6. Where Are Rolex Watches Made?